JustSift/ReSift/docs/introduction/tutorial-resift-rentals.md

 - _Dispatching the fetch is the fulfillment facility sending things out to you based on your order._</br>
   The server sending out the data requested.

 You can review the finished code at this point on [Github](https://github.com/pearlzhuzeng/resift-rentals-tutorial/tree/working/first-fetch-no-loader) or [Codesandbox](https://codesandbox.io/s/resift-rentals-tutorial-section1-finished-95182).
-And let’s move on to make a movie drawer which involves a movie fetch.
+And let’s move on to displaying movie thumbnails in each genre.

 ## Section 2: Display Movies in Each Genre